-All new Coca-Cola HBC employees, including national security leaders and managers, receive Code of Business Conduct (COBC) and antibribery training.
-All new employees are also required to acknowledge and commit to comply with the Code and related policies, including the Human Rights policy.
+All new Coca-Cola HBC employees, including national security leaders and managers, receive Code of Business Conduct (COBC) and anti-bribery training.
+All new employees are also required to acknowledge and commit to comply with the COBC and related policies, including the Human Rights Policy.

-In April 2021, a new consolidated e-learning programme on our Code and Anti-Bribery Policy was launched to all employees.
-The course comprises a preliminary questionnaire on COBC and Anti-Bribery Policy as a knowledge test for our employees and acknowledgement and re-commitment to compliance with the Code and its related policies, including the Human Rights Policy.
-At the end of the training wave 97.7% of the total population passed the course.
-Since then, we've continued to train every newly hired employee.
+In April 2021, a new consolidated e-learning programme on our COBC and Anti-Bribery Policy was launched to all employees.
+The course comprises a preliminary questionnaire on COBC and Anti-Bribery Policy as a knowledge test for our employees and acknowledgement and re-commitment to compliance with the COBC and its related policies, including the Human Rights Policy.
+At the end of December 2022, 96.89% of the total population passed the course and we continue to train every newly hired employee.
 As in the past, this training will be a regular requirement for all employees.